Noise sensitivity of percolation via differential inequalities: Differential inequalities

 \begin{proof} Recall that $\mathcal{H}_n$ is the set of hexagons that intersect $[0,n]^2$.
 By applying Proposition~\ref{prop:1} to the increasing function $g_n \, : \, \{0,1\}^{\mathcal{H}_n} \rightarrow \{0,1\}$ (and to $S=\mathcal{H}_n$), we obtain that

 Equations \eqref{eq:pivGPS} and \eqref{eq:diff_g_n} imply the lower bound of Lemma~\ref{lem:diff_g_n}.
 Let us prove the upper bound.
 Let $i \in \mathcal{H}_n$, let $i_0$ denote the closest point on $\partial [0,n]^2$ and let $i_1$ denote the closest corner of $[0,n]^2$.
 Let $k$ be the distance between $i$ and $i_0$ and $r$ be the distance between $i_0$ and $i_1$.
 If $i$ is pivotal, then there is a four-arm event centered at $i$ from $1$ to $k/4$, an arm event of type $010+$ or $101+$ centered at $i_0$ from $4k$ to $r/4$ and an arm event of type $01+$ or $10+$ centered at $i_1$ from $4r$ to $n$ (actually there even is such an arm event in the quarter-plane).
-See Figure~\ref{fig:diff_cross}.
+See Figure~\ref{fig:diff_cross} (in this figure, as well as in all the figures of the present section, we have drawn arm events at only one time, but these events occur at two different times simultaneously).
 This observation, spatial independence, and then the quasi-multiplicativity property Proposition~\ref{prop:qm} imply that the right-hand side of \eqref{eq:diff_g_n} is at most

 \end{proof}

 As in \cite{Kes87}, we consider a modified version of the arm events probabilities in order to being able to ignore the effect of the points close the boundary.
 Recall that $\mathcal{H}_{m,n}$ is the set of hexagons that intersect the annulus $[-n,n]^2 \setminus (-m,m)^2$ and recall the notation $\Qu_t^S$ from the beginning of Section~\ref{sec:russo}.
 For any arm type $\star$, we let